-There are many nutritional causes of headaches and migraines, including blood sugar dips, dehydration, food allergies, caffeine sensitivity and lack of vitamin B besides cervical vertebrae in the neck being out of alignment.
+There are many nutritional causes of headaches and migraines, including blood sugar dips, dehydration, food allergies, caffeine sensitivity, and lack of vitamin B besides cervical vertebrae in the neck being out of alignment.

-Headaches are unpleasant pains in your head that can cause pressure and aching.
+Headaches are unpleasant pains in your head that can cause pressure and ache.
 The pain can range from mild to severe, and usually occur on both sides of your head.
 Some specific areas where headaches can occur include the forehead, temples, and back of the neck.
 A headache can last anywhere from 30 minutes to a week.
-It can be trigged by stress, muscle strain, and anxiety.
+It can be triggered by stress, muscle strain, and anxiety.

 pain behind one eye or ear

 The migraine will typically affect only one side of the head.
 However, it is possible to have a migraine that affects both sides of the head.
 Other differences include the pain’s quality: a migraine will cause intense pain that may be throbbing and will make performing daily tasks very difficult.